iElric/Cupid/REPORT.md

 * Wrote the backend logic of uploading photos, fetching photos, liking a user
-* Wrote the backend logic of recommending users that potentially can become a match
-* Debugged an asynchronous problem of getting recommendations
+* Wrote the backend logic of recommending users that potentially can become a match abd debugged an asynchronous problem of getting recommendations

 **Sikang Hu:**
 * Implemented user signup and login
-* Enabled chat functionalities and push real-time notifications when the users become a match
+* Enabled chat functionalities and push real-time notifications when the users become a match or receiving a message

 **Lingmiao Qiu:**
 * Handled location API call, get the current location and transfer